In this chapter I would like to give you some tips for drawing animals from pictures.

 It can be difficult to draw an animal with all its soft curves.
 A helpful tool is the broken drawing style: you first draw the shape of the animal very lightly in loose/broken lines.
 Only then do you turn it into a smooth outline.
 Note that where muscles are located, the outline is never concave (this also applies to the human figure).
 The broken drawing style was already used in the Renaissance (ca. 1350-1600).

-Exercise 2: Draw the dog and invent an object at nose height on which it is focused.
+Exercise 2: Draw the dog using the broken drawing style.
+Invent an object at nose height on which it is focused.
 Is he curious, playful or afraid of something?

 Also in the sketch of a panther by the Dutch artist Breitner (1857-1923) you can see places where he used the broken drawing style.